adrianiaz/TTK4145-Real-time-Programming/Exercise 2/README.md

 ---

-Since network programming requires that both sending and receiving works at the same time, it becomes quite difficult to get things right when starting out.
+Since network programming requirelternatively, you can use socket sets and the `select()` (http://en.wikipedia.org/wiki/Select_%28Unix%29) funs that both sending and receiving works at the same time, it becomes quite difficult to get things right when starting out.
 This exercise comes with a pre-made network server, so that you can incrementally create one new thing at a time.
 On the lab, this networking server is run on the machine near the student assistants (so you do not need to do anything to set it up), and also prints out a full log of everything.
 If you are working from home, you may want to run such a server yourself, and instructions to do so are found in this document (./working-from-home.md).

 Practical tips:
  - Sharing a socket between threads should not be a problem, although reading from a socket in two threads will probably mean that only one of the threads gets the message.
 If you are using blocking sockets, you could create a "receiving"-thread for each socket.